 How to Apply Lead Room to Your Photography?

-Sometimes you will find that including lead room might add unwanted attention from the background.
-In this case, you want to make sure that the space in front of the person is still bigger than the space behind.
+Sometimes you will find that including lead room takes attention away from the subject of the photo.
+In this case, you want to make sure that the space in front of the person is still bigger than the space behind them.

 You can apply the lead room principle to living subjects, such as humans and animals, and objects in motion, such as motorbikes or cars.

 If you want to practice using the lead room, we suggest you try and apply it as often as you can.
 Leave negative space in your portrait shots, even if you later decide you like the picture better without the extra room.

 Viewers tend to prefer extra lead room towards the subject is looking.
 Too little lead room creates a feeling of alienation.

 You can also experiment with the lead room and leave an extra-large negative space where your subject is facing.